Basic Guidelines to Pregnancy

 •Fetal Echo at 20-22 weeks for IVF pregnancies

 Optional Labs and Tests (recommended only if you fit the appropriate high-risk profile, please discuss with your health care provider)

 •Parvovirus – Fifth Disease – screen: High-risk individuals include daycare providers, nursery and elementary school teachers and volunteers, and those who work or volunteer at children’s hospitals.

-•Ultrascreen First Trimester Prenatal Screening (Nuchal Translucency) at 11 and 1 to 13 and 6 weeks for Down’s Syndrome and Trisomy 18.
+•Ultrascreen First Trimester Screen (Nuchal Translucency) at 11 and 1 to 13 and 6 weeks for Down Syndrome, Trisomy 13 and Trisomy 18.

 •Amniocentesis at 16 weeks (This is an invasive procedure with approximately 0.3% miscarriage rate.)